ststefa/sim-exporter/README.md

 - Functions should be factored out so they become easier to extend (package/interface `mutator`?)
 - Additional func "rect": v=i.Min in first half of interval, i.Max in second half
-- Additional func "saw": linearly increase until middle of interval, then linearly decrase
+- Additional func "saw": linearly increase until middle of interval, then linearly decrease
 - It might be better to treat small values as an int.
-E.g. for an "up" value it makes no sense that it deviates in a float range.
+E.g. for an "up" value it makes no sense that it deviates after the decimal point.
+At the same time, there might be values for which it does make sense.
+How to decide without configuring explicitly?
+Perhaps regex a la "percent" rule?